Things that maybe Not Be Working out as you Quite Envisaged – # Learning a New Task or Skill

-Chronic Stress is Quite Different from Normal Everyday Stress of Mainly Coping with Changes
+Chronic Stress is Quite Different from Normal Everyday Stress where you are mainly Coping with Changes

-Things maybe Not Working out as you Quite Envisaged or Learning a New Task or Skill
+# Things that maybe Not Be Working out as you Quite Envisaged – # Learning a New Task or Skill

-Chronic Stress is for example the Loss of Loved ones, Physical, Mental or Emotional Abuse, Trauma of maybe an Attack or Witnessing a Truly Horrible Experience
+- Trauma of an Attack or Witnessing a Truly Horrible Experience

-If left Unaddressed without Counselling and Recognizing the effect this Stress is having on You and Your Health
+If left Unaddressed without Counselling and Recognizing how they can effect you, if left hidden, will wreak havoc on your Emotional and Physical Health

 Your body is hard-wired to react to stress in ways meant to protect you against threats from predators and other aggressors.